Jim Johnson (radio presenter)

-Jim Johnson (born 1945) is a retired personality on The Roe Conn Show on WLS (AM) 890 in Chicago, where he was a news reporter and occasionally participated in the on-air discussion with the other on-air personalities.
+Jim Johnson (April 2, 1945 – March 28, 2025) was an American news anchor and reporter on WLS (AM) 890 in Chicago for over 45 years, where he regularly participated in on-air discussions with the other on-air personalities ranging from Roe Conn and Steve Dahl to Richard Roper and Larry Lujack.

-Personal life and education
+Background

 Johnson grew up in Chicago and the North Woods of Wisconsin.
-His father was also in the news business working at the City News Bureau of Chicago, that with the Chicago Sun Times.
+His father was also in the news business, working at the City News Bureau of Chicago, then with the Chicago Sun Times.
 When the family lived in the North Woods, they built and operated a hunting and fishing lodge.
 This lodge was a popular vacation spot for Chicago politicians, judges, policemen, and firefighters, including then Mayor of Chicago Richard J. Daley and his son and future Mayor, Richard M. Daley.
-Jim married his college sweatheart, Denise.
-Their daughter, Alexis, following in her father and grandfather's footsteps, is a TV reporter and weekend anchor in Kansas City, Missouri.
+Jim married his college sweetheart, Denise.
+Their daughter, Alexis Del Cid, following in her father and grandfather's footsteps, working as a long-time reporter and news anchor.

-Johnson has a bachelor's and master's degree in communications from the University of Illinois.
+Johnson had a bachelor's and master's degree in communications from the University of Illinois.

+In July of 2021, Jim’s daughter, Alexis, announced that Jim was battling Alzheimer’s disease.
+She chronicled the family's journey on her Facebook page, which is open to the public.
+Johnson died of complications from the disease on March 28, 2025, at the age of 79.